-Borrego Springs privately-owned land falls into three categories: a.) undeveloped and undisturbed desert native habitat with no past or current uses; b.) developed with current, active uses and all- or partly-disturbed desert native habitat; and c.) previously-developed with now-abandoned uses and all- or partly-disturbed desert native habitat.
+Borrego Springs privately-owned land falls into three categories: a.) undeveloped and undisturbed desert native habitat with no past or current uses; b.) developed with current, active uses and all- or partly-disturbed desert native habitat; and c.) previously developed with now-abandoned uses and all- or partly-disturbed desert native habitat.
 There is a sizable amount of acreage in the latter category, which detracts from community appeal and attractiveness.

-Issue-LU-2.1 Desert Native Habitat Not "Self-Healing" Disturbed desert native habitat lands are not "self-healing" within decades, if ever, and there exist limited economically-feasible methods for their effective restoration.
-Disturbed habitat lands are visible for miles around, and detract from the character, economic desirability, and unspoiled environment of the entire Plan area.
+Issue-LU-2.1 Desert Native Habitat Not "Self-Healing".
+Disturbed desert native habitat lands are not "self-healing" within decades, if ever, and there exist limited economically-feasible methods for their effective restoration.
+Disturbed habitat lands are visible for miles around, and detract from the character, economic desirability and unspoiled environment of the entire CPA.

-Goal-LU-2.1 The permanent protection of undisturbed desert native habitat substantially protected from new development where new development is focused on previously disturbed desert native habitat lands and mitigated through the establishment of land banks-.
+Goal-LU-2.1 The permanent protection of undisturbed desert native habitat substantially protected from new development where new development is focused on previously disturbed desert native habitat lands and mitigated through the establishment of land banks.

-Policy-LU-2.1.1 Discourage development on undisturbed and substantially-undisturbed desert native habitat lands outside the Village

-Core (excluding residential development on individual parcels existing prior to the adoption of this Plan) in favor of development on areas of previously-disturbed desert native habitat through the establishment of land banks using a using Transfer of Development Rights or other available programs.
+Policy-LU-2.1.1 Discourage development on undisturbed and substantially-undisturbed desert native habitat lands outside the Village Core (excluding residential development on individual parcels existing prior to the adoption of this Plan) in favor of development on areas of previously-disturbed desert native habitat through the establishment of land banks using a using Transfer of Development Rights or other available programs.

-- 1. Designate and inventory undisturbed desert native habitat lands in the Plan area as a resource to be conserved. - Institute and or increase existing, desert native habitat destruction mitigation ratios at maximum permitted levels for development plans that propose to impact undisturbed desert native habitat lands. - Investigate a system of credits for applicants in return for siting proposed new development on previously-disturbed desert native habitat lands.
+- 1. Designate and inventory undisturbed desert native habitat lands in the CPA as a resource to be conserved. - 2.
+Institute and/or increase existing, desert native habitat destruction mitigation ratios at maximum permitted levels for development plans that propose to impact undisturbed desert native habitat lands. - 3.
+Investigate a system of credits for applicants in return for siting proposed new development on previously-disturbed desert native habitat lands.
 These credits should mostly be in the form of a density bonus or credit toward open space requirements.

-Policy-LU-2.1.2 Encourage the use the existing County habitat mitigation land bank or oversee the creation of a non-profit land trust specific to the Plan area to:
+Policy-LU-2.1.2 Encourage the use the existing County habitat mitigation land bank or oversee the creation of a non-profit land trust specific to the CPA to:

-- acquire, through purchase, donation, or a combination thereof, undisturbed desert native habitat lands within the Plan area boundaries for use in the mitigation of future development; and - care for and protect lands so acquired.
+- Acquire, through purchase, donation or a combination thereof, undisturbed desert native habitat lands within the CPA boundaries for use in the mitigation of future development; and - Care for and protect lands so acquired.

-- 1. With the BSCSG, identify and inventory lands within the Plan area boundaries which contain biologically (or) ecologically sensitive habitats and/or species, as well as culturally, archeologically or otherwise important sites. - 2.
-Develop an acquisition plan to tack the land which has been acquired to as encouraged in this Plan. - 3.
-Solicit the acquisition of lands from the inventory list. - 4.
-Record conservation easements (or other appropriate restrictions) on those lands. - 5.
-Coordinate with policies and implementation steps called for in Conservation Open Space Section 3.1, and Resource Conservation Areas SSA, Section 6.3.
+- 1. With the BSCSG, identify and inventory lands within the CPA boundaries which contain biologically (or) ecologically sensitive habitats and/or species, as well as culturally, archeologically or otherwise important sites. - 2.
+Develop an acquisition plan to track the land which has been acquired as encouraged in this Plan. - 3.
+Solicit the acquisition of lands from the inventory list.

+- 4. Record conservation easements (or other appropriate restrictions) on those lands. - 5.
+Coordinate with policies and implementation steps called for in the Conservation Open Space Section 3.1, and Resource Conservation Areas SSA, Section 6.3.

-Issue-LU-2.2 Residential Subdivision That more residential parcels exist and are being proposed to be created through subdivision than may be required to support a reasonable population for economic sustainability of 8,000 within the Plan area.
+Issue-LU-2.2 Residential Subdivision.
+That more residential parcels exist and are being proposed to be created through subdivision than may be required to support a reasonable population for economic sustainability of 8,000 within the CPA.
 Many residential parcels were first created over 50 years ago, and remain undeveloped.
 This planning discrepancy risks enriching the creators of new residential parcels while simultaneously restricting or extinguishing current landowners' entitlements to construct residences on existing residential use parcels in the future.
+Future amendments to the General Plan could consider the extent existing vacant lots affect on population demand and investment in the community.